GoodsChain/backend/memory-bank/activeContext.md

     - Adding car routes to `handler/router.go`.
     - Integrating car components into `main.go`.
     - Updating Swagger documentation with `swag init`.
+21. Implemented CRUD APIs for CustomerCar (many-to-many relationship) management.
+This involved:
+    - Defining the `CustomerCar` model in `model/customer_car.go` to represent the customer-car relationship
+    - Implementing `CustomerCarRepository` in `repository/customer_car_repository.go` with methods for Create, GetByID, GetAll, GetByCustomerID, GetByCarID, Update, and Delete
+    - Implementing `CustomerCarUsecase` in `usecase/customer_car_usecase.go` with business logic including UUID generation
+    - Creating `CustomerCarHandler` in `handler/customer_car_handler.go` with RESTful endpoints and Swagger documentation
+    - Generating mocks for `CustomerCarRepository` and `CustomerCarUsecase` interfaces
+    - Adding specialized endpoints in `router.go` for:
+      - `/customer-cars` - standard CRUD operations for the relationship
+      - `/customers/:customer_id/cars` - retrieving cars by customer ID
+      - `/cars/:car_id/customers` - retrieving customers by car ID
+    - Updating `main.go` to initialize and connect the customer-car components

 ## Next Steps
 1. ✅ Implement unit tests for handler layer